Ehanninger/Radiographic-assessment-of-pectoral-flippers/README.md

    – Uses the code to evaluate the transferability of radiographic ossification frameworks across cetacean species.

 2. **Radiographic assessment of bone maturation: A tool to estimate sexual maturity in common dolphins**
-   – Uses the code to model the relationship between flipper ossification patterns and sexual maturity using probabilistic and multivariate approaches.
+   – Uses the code to model the relationship between flipper ossification patterns and sexual maturity using probabilistic approaches.

 While the same analytical framework is used across these studies, each manuscript addresses a distinct research question and analytical objective.
 Data used in the analyses are archived separately and referenced in the respective publications.